-A century ago, the Spanish flu spread across the world, killing as many as 100 million people and causing devastating economic losses.
+Just over a century ago, the Spanish flu spread across the world, killing as many as 100 million people and causing devastating economic losses.
 Since then, tens of millions of lives have been claimed by pandemics and epidemics that also wreaked havoc on businesses and damaged national economies.
-Despite advances in medicine and improved infection control practices, the swine flu and Zika pandemics and outbreaks of the Ebola virus and Middle East respiratory syndrome coronavirus in the last decade are a stark reminder of the dangers posed by rapidly spreading disease.
+Despite advances in medicine and improved infection control practices, the novel coronavirus (2019-nCoV) outbreak originating in Wuhan, China - which the World Health Organization (WHO) has declared a public health emergency of international concern - along with the Zika pandemic and outbreaks of the Ebola virus and Middle East respiratory syndrome coronavirus in the last decade are stark reminders of the dangers posed by rapidly spreading disease.